#Loipenzauber

 • Oncoming traffic: If there is oncoming traffic (runners in the same lane), swerve to the right.

-• Poles: Keep your poles close to your body when overtaking, being overtaken and when crossing so as not to endanger anyone.
+• Poles: Keep your poles close to your body when overtaking, being overtaken and crossing so as not to endanger anyone.

 LEARN MORE